 Does Harpoon handle ongoing retainer projects?

-Another unique aspect of an ongoing retainer is that the length of the retainer might be unknown.
+Another unique aspect of a retainer is that the length of the retainer might be unknown.
 For example, you might have a monthly retainer start on a certain month, but since the relationship with the client is “ongoing” you might not have a specific end date for the retainer.
 Harpoon handles all of these nuances.

 When you create a new project Harpoon asks you for a Start Date and an End Date.
 These dates determine when the project will be blocked out on your Schedule.